 HL7 AI Transparency on FHIR

-- Model provenance: What model generated this output, what version, when was it last retrained
+- Model provenance: What model generated this output, what version, and when was it last retrained

 - Confidence scoring: The model's self-assessed confidence in its output, enabling downstream systems to route low-confidence outputs to human review